Marvel Snap: 2 BEST Move Decks [EXPLAINED]

 Nightcrawler

-With one cost and two power, we have Nightcrawler.
+With one cost and two power, I have Nightcrawler.
 Nightcrawler’s ability allows him to move once he is played.
 You can move him to awkward positions where you wouldn’t be able to place a card.
 Another reason why he is great as you’ll get an early move on your deck.
 It can move on the second turn even when you’re placing your other move cards.

 Nightcrawler from Best Move Deck in marvel SNap.